R-D-King/grad-proj/README.md

 1. Test the sensor in complete darkness and note the reading
 2. Test the sensor in bright light and note the reading
 3. Update the `min_value` and `max_value` parameters in `hardware/ldr_aout.py`

+The rain sensor also requires calibration:
+1. Test the sensor when completely dry and note the reading
+2. Test the sensor when wet and note the reading
+3. Update the `DRY_VALUE` and `WET_VALUE` constants in `hardware/rain_aout.py`

 # Configuration